Medical Expense Deductions and Tax Breaks for the 2021 Tax Year

-Medical expenses you've paid during the year—including many health insurance premiums—offer a veritable bounty of possible tax deductions and tax breaks.
-If they meet certain qualifications, you may be eligible for an itemized deduction for medical expenses, a tax-free reimbursement from a flexible spending account, a health reimbursement account or a health savings account.
+Medical expenses you've paid during the year, including some health insurance premiums, can provide a bounty of possible deductions and breaks at tax time.
+You might be eligible for an itemized deduction for medical expenses if you meet certain requirements, or you might consider a tax-free reimbursement from a flexible spending, health reimbursement, or health savings account.

 The Itemized Deduction for Medical Expenses